Bachelor of Science in Exercise Science

 Gain a Strong Foundation for Graduate School

-You will learn from professional clinicians at the top of their field who are ready to share their extensive real-world experience.
-You will gain hands-on skills through experiential learning in the classroom and with our community.
-You can participate in HEART, a student-run, pro-bono clinic.
+There are several opportunities the program includes, such as classroom learning, exercise laboratory experiences, hands-on practical training, reviewing current journal articles, a required 300-hour internship, and community involvement.
+Students will learn from professional clinicians at the top of their field who are ready to share their extensive real-world experience.
+Students will gain hands-on skills through experiential learning in the classroom and with our community.
+Students can participate in HEART, a student-run, pro-bono clinic.

 Participate in Research as an Undergraduate Student